Search

 Antimicrobial resistance and food safety

-Antimicrobial resistance and food safety Practicing good food safety can reduce the risk of foodborne illness and help limit the spread of antibiotic resistant bacteria.
+Antimicrobial resistance and food safety Practising good food safety can reduce the risk of foodborne illness and help limit the spread of antibiotic resistant bacteria.
 Microorganisms, including bacteria, are everywhere.
 They can spread through the interactions and movement of people, animals, food and the environment.
 Some bacteria are good, some are harmful, and some are resistant to antibiotics (which are antimicrobials).
 Everyone can play a role in slowing the spread of antibiotic resistant bacteria.
 The Australian food supply is one of the safest in the world, but people can still get sick from eating contaminated foods.
 Foodborne illness can be caused by bacteria and in some cases these bacteria can also be antimicrobial resistant.
 This means the steps we…

 Food traceability